BY PASTOR T. O. BANSO

 So David ran hurriedly towards Goliath.
 You must run towards that challenge and leave others behind to watch you as you move towards fulfilling your destiny.
 You must be prepared to back the crowd.
 Very soon, they will be clapping for you.
 But in the meantime, you have to back them to do what you must do.
 You must step out of the crowd.
 There must be that separation for now.
 When you return to them, you are elevated to a new status – you’re the same person, but you’re really not the same person!

 10. Ensure total victory; avoid premature celebration.
-1 Samuel 17:50-51a says, “So David triumphed over the Philistine giant with only a stone and sling.
-And since he had no sword, he ran over and pulled Goliath’s sword from its sheath.
-David used it to kill the giant and cut off his head” (NLT).
+1 Samuel 17:50-51a says, “So David prevailed over the Philistine with a sling and a stone, and struck the Philistine and killed him.
+But there was no sword in the hand of David.
+Therefore David ran and stood over the Philistine, took his sword and drew it out of its sheath and killed him, and cut off his head with it” (NKJV).
 Goliath’s god failed him!
 When Goliath was hit by the stone from David’s sling, he fell to the ground.
 Your Goliath will fall in Jesus’ name.
 But David did not see that as something to celebrate.
-He ran towards him, removed the sword on Goliath’s side and killed him, cutting off his head.
+He ran towards him, removed the sword from Goliath’s side and killed him, cutting off his head.
 Goliath died.
 It was at that point that the Philistines fled (verse 51b).
 Until then, they probably thought that Goliath was pretending and would soon stand up to kill David!

 But once his head was removed from his neck, which confirmed that he was dead, they knew they had lost the battle.
-They fled, and the Israelites began to pursue them.
+They fled, and the Israelites pursued them.
 You’ll kill your Goliath and cut off its head in Jesus’ name.
 You’ll hold it in your hand as your trophy!

 By removing the head of Goliath after he fell, David taught us a lesson to ensure total victory in any battle and not to start rejoicing prematurely.
 Don’t rejoice too soon; don’t lower your guard.
 Follow up unto total victory.